 - An annotated syllabus and reflection on the impact of the identified change; a publication in a disciplinary teaching journal; or a presentation at a conference (additional support is available for those who wish to publish or present at a conference)

-Please complete the information indicated below by filling out this form by Tuesday, September 26th.
-Applicants will be notified of a decision by email on Thursday, September 28th.
+Please complete the information indicated below by filling out this form by the new deadline of Wednesday, November 1st.
+Applicants will be notified of a decision by email shortly after.

 - Provide a description of the course you would like to work on that you will be offering in Spring 2024.